Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 At Commencement, graduates march in the gown appropriate to the degree they will receive.
 Candidates may wear only one hood at a time and it should be appropriate to the gown.
 For example, an individual receiving both a doctoral and a master’s degree at the same ceremony marches in the attire of the higher (terminal) degree and will wear only one hood, that of the higher degree.
 An individual receiving two master’s degrees wears only one hood, generally to indicate the primary or initial degree field.

 As a DMU graduate, you are now a member of the Alumni Association, and the alumni office will be your first contact for future communications and questions.
-To familiarize yourself with the office, please check staff information, FAQs, and ways to stay connected with DMU on our website.
-We are proud to offer you many benefits, including alumni events locally and nationally, CME and global health opportunities, monthly and quarterly published communications, continued access to the Wellness Center and Library, and more!
-The best way for us to keep you up-to-date is to have your accurate information on file, so update your address now in your Pulse checklist.
-If you have questions, contact the Alumni Relations Office at 515-271-1463 or send us an email at email@example.com.
+To familiarize yourself with the office, please check out our website.
+We are proud to offer you many benefits, including alumni events locally and nationally, Continuting Medical Education, access to job opportunities, monthly and quarterly published communications, continued access to the Wellness Center and Library, and much more!
+The best way for us to keep you up-to-date is to have your accurate information on file.
+Please create your alumni profile at DMU Connect.
+Using DMU Connect will also allow you to continue to update your contact information, access the alumni directory, submit a class note, view your giving history, and register for all alumni events and fundraisers.
+If you have questions, contact the Alumni Relations Office at 515-271-1463 or send us an email at firstname.lastname@example.org.

 Each class is honored at their own banquet, as are the alumni groups celebrating their 25+ and 50+ reunions.